WebAssembly/spec/spectec/doc/Language.md

 A *record type* defines special notation for forming record-like structures with named fields.
 The definition encloses a sequence of field declarations in braces.
-Each field's notation has to consist of a leading atom and the plain type of the field's contents.
+Each field's notation has to consist of a unique leading atom as its name and the plain type of the field's contents.

 **Example:**
 Record types are not that different from those in regular programming languages: